kkatta11/learning-library/oic-integration-library/core-competencies/insight/gettting-started/custom-dashboards/custom-dashboards.md

 ## Introduction

-While the Console page displays information about performance and preconfigured Dashboards show nominal information.
+The Console page displays information about performance and preconfigured Dashboards show nominal information.
 You can create a custom Dashboard to help identify bottlenecks or shortages in the process and track key metrics immediately and in real time. <br />
 ![Dashboard](./images/feb2021-opp-order-console.jpg " ") <br />

 Estimated Time: 15 minutes